KankakeeCommunityCollege/recover-newsroom/_posts/2022-12-14-elevator-repair-begins-dec-19.md

 * You won't be able to pass through the hallway by the west staircase (next to west elevator).
 That staircase will be accessible from the south (Health Careers/M Building side).
 * The entrance that faces the west elevator will be closed.
 The entrance to Arts & Sciences (R Building) a few feet away will be open.

-We apologize for any inconvenience.&nbsp;
+We apologize for any inconvenience.

-&nbsp;

 Photo by Robin Britt: https://www.pexels.com